Ph.D. in Finance

 Satisfactory performance on a comprehensive examination marks the student’s transition from course work to full-time thesis research.
 The examination is intended to allow the student to demonstrate substantial knowledge of the literature and theory of finance and economics and competence in the area of quantitative methods.
 The examination consists of two steps.

-• Step 1: Students take an exam at the end of the second year in the program (late May).
-The exam covers all Finance Ph.D. classes taken during the first and the second year in the program.
+• Step 1: Students take an exam in the middle of the second year in the program.
+The exam covers all Finance Ph.D. classes taken during the first year as well as the Fall semester of the second year in the program.
 Whereas some of the questions will be specific and will test a particular topic, other questions will focus on broader understanding of the literature.
-Each student will be notified on their exam performance, immediately after it has been graded.
+Each student will be notified of their exam performance, immediately after it has been graded.
 There will be no second attempt to take the exam.
 If a student fails the exam, the only way to get admitted into “Ph.D. candidacy” would be to perform exceptionally well in Step 2.

-• Step 2: Students submit independent research proposals by the end of the summer of the second year in the program (late August) to their faculty advisors.
-Students present research papers at the end of the third Fall semester (early December).
-Ph.D. committee members will attend the presentation and will jointly evaluate the proposal.
+• Step 2: Students submit independent research papers by the end of the summer of the second year in the program (August 31) to the Ph.D. program coordinator.
+Students present research papers in the first half of the Fall semester.
+Ph.D. committee members will attend the presentation and will jointly evaluate the paper.
 Students will be evaluated based on their performance in the exam (step 1) and the quality of research paper presentation (step 2).

 Research